Skip to Content

 Promises and delays

 The program was struggling from the beginning.
-It was first authorized by the legislature in 2019 and CARB put aside funds for the program in 2021.
+It was first authorized by the legislature in 2021 and CARB put aside funds for the program later in the year.
 As early as February 2023, Streetsblog flagged that the program was still “a ways off.”
 At that time, although $10 million had been allocated and the contract for the program administrator had been awarded, there were still no application materials, and many key design decisions remained unresolved.
 By mid-2024, observers described the program as “still not off the ground.”

 To make matters worse, Pedal Ahead, the contractor for the project, was under scrutiny for unethical business practices in San Diego.